o0ragman0o/LibCLL/readme.md

 ##Functions
 All functions in the library are internal.
-Any public access to the linked list should be wrapped in a public frunction of the utilzing contract.
+Any public access to the linked list should be wrapped in a public function of the utilizing contract.

 ```
     /// @dev Initializes circular linked list to a valid state